teppyboy/SirHurtAPI/README.md

+## This repository is ARCHIVED, if I ever use SirHurt again then I'll unarchive the project but the chances is almost none because free exploits already satisfy my needs (Krnl, Fluxus, etc..).
+You can still fork this project and maintain it but the code is very broken.
+## Read [this issue](https://github.com/teppyboy/SirHurtAPI/issues/8#issuecomment-670091747) for more info.
 # SirHurtAPI
  - An API that support SirHurt V4 for developers easier to make SirHurt V4 custom UI
  - **THIS DOSEN'T GIVE YOU ABILITY TO USE SIRHURT FOR FREE**